Geospatial Applications for Unmanned Aerial Systems (UAS)

 This course will require a minimum of 5-10 hours of student activity per week.
 The instructor will poll students during the first week of class to find a weekly time to hold a live class discussion via the Web.
 The live session is intended to substitute for face-to-face meetings in the classroom, and most students enjoy the opportunity to ask questions and hear the instructor's commentary on lesson topics.

 Each lesson consists of reading assignments online and in the course textbooks.
 A mandatory reading quiz tests your comprehension of this material.
 In the weekly live discussion, your instructor will comment on the results of both the reading quiz and lab (if any) and will give a preview of upcoming material.
 You are encouraged to ask questions and post comments at any time in the Discussion Forums, and each student is required to post a minimum of two weekly posts.
 Those posts can be in the form of an original question or a response to a posted question.

 During the course, you will be provided with a license for the UAS data processing software, Pix4D.
-A two hour online training for the software (through skype) will be provided by the software company.
-By the end of the course, you are expected to to process an imagery dataset and produce a digital ortho mosaic and digital elevation model.
+A two-hour online training for the software (through skype) will be provided by the software company.
+By the end of the course, you are expected to process an imagery dataset and produce a digital ortho mosaic and digital elevation model.

 You should get in the habit of checking course email and discussion forums on a daily basis.
 That's where students and instructors share comments, pose questions, and suggest answers.

 For a more detailed look at what will be covered in each lesson, please refer to the course content that is part of this syllabus (see "Course Content").
 Due dates for assignments and activities will be discussed during the weekly call and will be posted on the Calendar.